1994

 Change Isn’t Happening Fast Enough

-Michel Nischan is a four-time James Beard award-winning chef leading the local and sustainable restaurant scene since 1981.
-His son being diagnosed with Type-1 diabetes in 1994 is a personal and professional game-changer.
-Determined not to feed his customers food he wouldn’t feed his family, Nischan devotes himself entirely to his “restaurant of well-being.”
-Nischan founds his first “restaurant of well-being”, Heartbeat, in 1998.
-Heartbeat is followed by Pure Restaurant in Mumbai, India in 2006.
-While Nischan was seeing traction for his Cuisine of Well-Being approach on the up-scale restaurant scene, ominous things were happening in the background for Americans struggling with low-income.
+Michel Nischan is a four-time James Beard award-winning chef leading the local and sustainable food movement since 1981.
+When his son was diagnosed with Type-1 diabetes in 1994, it was a personal and professional game-changer.
+Determined not to feed his customers food he wouldn’t feed his family, Nischan moves forward devoting himself entirely to creating "restaurants of well-being.”
+He founds Heartbeat in New York City in 1998, followed by Pure Restaurant in Mumbai, India, in 2006.
+While Nischan was seeing traction for his Cuisine of Well-Being approach on the up-scale restaurant scene, ominous things were happening in the background for Americans struggling with low-income.1996 - 2002

 The State of the Undernourished Nation